Contact Us

 Cameron Wolfe, LLM researcher at Netflix, 2025

-Cameron Wolfe provides a practitioner-centered summary of the scaling laws of language models.
-He explains how the original power law relationships from the academic literature apply to current models and how practitioners can use these curves to estimate achievable model performance before training larger models.
+From a practitioner’s standpoint, Cameron Wolfe explains how the original power law relationships from the academic literature apply to current models and how practitioners can use these curves to estimate achievable model performance before training larger models.

 Wolfe discusses the roles of model shape and architecture in scaling and notes that, while traditional scaling laws focus on parameter count, practical systems must also consider data quality and training algorithms.
 The piece highlights concerns about the availability of high-quality data and how these constraints may affect the training of future larger models.